Hollywood Bowl Overlook

 • Hollywood

-First known as the Kodak until its sponsorship swapped to Dolby in 2012, this 3,400-seat theater routinely hosts Broadway plays, high-profile screenings and the occasional concert.
-But the main attraction here, of course, is the Academy Awards: The annual star-studded broadcast will continue to be hosted here for the forseeable future, and all of the past Best Picture winners line the columns near the entrance.
+First known as the Kodak until its sponsorship swapped to Dolby in 2012, this 3,400-seat theater routinely hosts Broadway plays, high-profile screenings and the occasional concert or comedy show.
+But the main attraction here, of course, is the Academy Awards: The annual star-studded broadcast will continue to be hosted here for the foreseeable future, and the names of all the past Best Picture winners line the columns near the entrance, where A-listers walk the red carpet each year.

 • Things to do